AmpersandTarski/documentation/installation/installing_and_running_a_prototype_website.md

      * user: ampersand
      * password: ampersand
      * Machine: localhost
-     * privilages: all privilages
+     * privileges: all privileges
   5. find your *htdocs* directory (Default is *c:\xampp\htdocs*).
 This is the place where the generated prototype directorie has to be.
 You could also create a subfolder for this purpose.
 I use *C:\xampp\htdocs\ampersandPrototypes* for my prototypes.
 In this way, they do not interfere with other applications.
 But that's totally up to yourself.
-  6. Open a browser and go to *http://localhost:80/ampersandPrototypes/myModel* This should start the prototype in your browser.
+  6. Open a browser (make sure you have a recent one!) and go to *http://localhost:80/ampersandPrototypes/myModel* This should start the prototype in your browser.
 Note:
      * :80 is the port number of your web server.
 This defaults to :80, so if it is 80, you can leave it out.
      * ampersandPrototypes is only if you use a subfolder as suggested.
 You could use other name, or leave it out all together.
 You can set an [environment variable](../command-line-interface/environment_variables.md), so you do not have the fuss of copying to this location.
      * myModel is the name of your context.
 If you are unsure, it is also the exact name of the generated folder of your prototype.

-Installing a prototype consists of copying the generated contents into the `htdocs` directory of the webserver. (you will find the proto directory at the same location as where you have _myModel.adl_.
-This can be configured using a switch or using the environment variables)

-Running a prototype consists of making sure that the webserver and database server are running, and then calling (this directory on) the webserver from any web browser such as firefox, or chrome.
-Other browsers may also work.
+  7. The first time, there is no database installed.
+You will see an error message.
+Fortunately, there is a button to install it for you.